GaryChengld/learn-30things-in-30days/day05-elasticsearch/README.md

 ## Install ElasticSearch on my windows 10

->ElasticSearch is written in java, you have java/jre installed in your windows system
+>ElasticSearch is written in java, have java/jre be installed in your windows system

 ElasticSearch can be downloaded from [https://www.elastic.co/downloads/elasticsearch](https://www.elastic.co/downloads/elasticsearch)